From pin pricks to beams to keyhole incisions, brain surgery is trending smaller

 The difference between having a brain aneurysm treated the old way and a new way was aptly described as "the nutcracker" vs. "the TripTik" by a patient of Andrew Ringer, MD.
 The patient experienced both, and he clearly preferred the TripTik.
 During the first procedure, Dr. Ringer opened the man’s skull and placed a clip on the threatening aneurysm.
 In the second procedure, he made a tiny incision in the man’s groin and threaded a catheter up to his brain, then filled the aneurysm with tiny coils.

 Reaching the brain through an incision the size of a pin prick is just one example of the direction neurosurgery is taking.
-A growing number of patients who undergo surgery at the UC Medical Center for aneurysms, stroke, brain tumors, Parkinson’s disease and epilepsy find that they qualify for a minimally invasive treatment that involves 1) endovascular surgery (the "TripTik" through the bloodstream); 2) small "keyhole" incisions in the skull, eyelid or nose; or 3) radiation therapy that involves no incision at all.
+A growing number of patients who undergo surgery for aneurysms, stroke, brain tumors, Parkinson’s disease and epilepsy find that they qualify for a minimally invasive treatment that involves 1) endovascular surgery (the "TripTik" through the bloodstream); 2) small "keyhole" incisions in the skull, eyelid or nose; or 3) radiation therapy that involves no incision at all.

 This means that, increasingly, neurosurgeons are less apt to open the skull – a procedure called a craniotomy – and are more apt to make repairs by threading catheters, beaming radiation or maneuvering long narrow tools called endoscopes.